eelcovandijk/assignment-aggregation-service/design-decisions.md

 I've chosen to test against running services.
 This made the implementation easier to do because now I know it works with the real implementation.
-Normally I would switch a connection service for a mock object, e.g.using Mockito, for my unit tests.
+Normally I would switch the connected service for a mock object, e.g.using Mockito, in my unit tests.
 Now the unit test could be flaky because of failures from the connecting services, and it is impossible to test the failure situations.

-This simple service I did not find it necessary to implement tests in a separate project with Cucumber for instance.
+For this simple service I did not find it necessary to implement tests in a separate project with Cucumber for instance.
 I like the Gherkin language to describe how the system should behave to create a common understanding of the system (stakeholdes/teammembers).
 I found BDD very rewarding but also very time-consuming.
-That is why I do not use it in this application.
+That is why I did not use it in this application.